VCHDecisionSupport/Azure_IaaS/deploy/readme.md

-# Azure Resource Manager Templates
+# Azure Resource Manager Deployments

+## Templates

+Templates typically provision empty/unconfigured infracture: vnet, factory default vm.

-- Azure "resources" are specified using "templates"
+- Azure infrastructure "resources" (eg vnet, vm) are specified (eg vnet ip range, vm os) using "templates"
 - template files are written in declarative JSON syntax
 - templates can define input parameters whose values are set in separate "parameter files"
-- PowerShell commands send templates to the "Azure Resource Manager" service
+- PowerShell cmdlet `New-AzureRmResourceGroupDeployment` sends templates to the "Azure Resource Manager" service
 - Azure Resource Manager provisions the resources

+Azure **virtual machine extensions** are small applications that provide post-deployment configuration and automation tasks on Azure virtual machines.

+## Desired State Configuration

+Desired state configuraton allows you declare a desired server configuration (eg install DC server role with domain vch.ca) for one or more servers under your administration.
+In Azure, configuration files (and the module required to realize them) are uploaded to an Automation Account.
+Then VMs are registered to the account.
+Any changes to a server's Desired State Configuation are applied automatically.

 ## Deployment steps